 A wide range of causes & solutions for operating troubles are covered in the TROUBLESHOOTING CHECKLIST.
 The remedies suggested should be performed by qualified mechanics with a good background.
-Major repairs generally are to be considered beyond the scope of maintenance, and should be referred to ROOTS.
+Major repairs generally are to be considered beyond the scope of maintenance, and should be referred to your local ROOTS distributor.